Wilderness First Aid (Hybrid)

-To get recertified, you must retake the WFA training course (Hybrid or Standard).
+To get recertified, you must retake the WFA training course (Hybrid).
 We provide no shortcuts to WFA recertification.

-However, if you are a certified Wilderness EMT (WEMT) or Wilderness First Responder (WFR), you can take the WFA course (Hybrid or Standard) before your certification expires to become recertified.
+However, if you are a certified Wilderness EMT (WEMT) or Wilderness First Responder (WFR), you can take the Wilderness First Responder (WFR) Recertification course before your certification expires to become recertified.
 If you let your certification lapse, you must take the entire WEMT or WFR course again to get recertified.

 We strongly recommend that you take the full Wilderness EMT or WFR course every six (6) years as a refresher regardless of whether you qualify for recertification.

 No (and no exceptions).
 However, assuming we have your email address, we will email you a reminder about four months prior to the date on which your WFA certification is set to expire, giving you sufficient time to register for and retake the course.
 Make sure we have your current email address on file.